mimblewimble/docs/docs/getting-started/build.md

 ## What was built?

-Let's review what a succesfull build gets you.
+Let's review what a successful build gets you.

 ### Binary